snowplow-archive/snowplow.github.com/_posts/2016-05-05-iglu-r4-epaulettes-released.md

 * `SchemaVer` - part of SchemaKey with information about Schema version.
 Triplet of `MODEL`, `REVISION`, `ADDITION`.
 * `SchemaCriterion` - default way to filter Self-describing entities.
 Represents SchemaKey divided into six parts, where last three (MODEL, REVISION, ADDITION) can be unfilled

 Everything else in Scala Iglu Core is specific for Scala implementation.
+Most useful feature of Scala Iglu Core is type classes for injecting and extracting `SchemaKey` for various data types, such as representations of JSON in different Scala libraries.
+One more Scala-specific feature is container classes `SelfDescribingSchema` and `SelfDescribingData`.
+It basically just represents pair of `SchemaKey` along with data (or Schema) it describes.
+These can be used to store, serialize and pass around data between various Scala libraries in more type-safe and concise way.

 More detailed information can be found on wiki pages dedicated to [Iglu Core][iglu-core] and [Scala Iglu Core][scala-iglu-core].

 <h2 id="syncer">2.
 Registry Syncer updates</h2>